-Registration for the 2016 Spring Semester will take place Tuesday, Jan.
-19 - Thursday, Jan.
-21 from 8 a.m. to 3 p.m. each day.
+Registration for the 2016 Fall Semester will take place Wednesday, Aug.
+31 through Friday, Sept.
+2. Registration on Wednesday and Thursday will be available between 8 a.m. and 3 p.m.
+Registration will be available between 8 a.m. and noon only on Friday.
 Please plan to register for classes during the registration dates and times listed.
 No early or late registration will be allowed.

-Step 1: Attend the first week of courses: Classes Begin Jan.
-11
+Step 1: Attend the first week of courses: Classes begin Monday, Aug.
+22.

 and complete enrollment approval form (Word .doc | PDF) with professor signatures.
 You can not register without a signature from the professor.

-- Registration will take place at the Koenig Alumni Center on Tuesday, Jan.
-19 from 8 a.m. to 3 p.m., Wednesday, Jan.
-20 from 8 a.m. to 3 p.m. and Thursday, Jan.
-21 from 8 a.m. to 3 p.m.
+- Registration will take place at the Koenig Alumni Center on Wednesday, Aug.
+31 between 8 a.m. and 3 p.m.; Thursday, Sept.
+1 between 8 a.m. and 3 p.m.; and Friday, Sept.
+2 between 8 a.m. and noon.
 The Koenig Alumni Center is located at 1202 University Ave., (on the southeast corner of Broadway and University).
-Please note, the university is closed on Monday, Jan.
-18.

 - No late or early registration will be accepted.